catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-matrixchat-on-catalyst-cloud.rst

 We're going to use Ansible to automatically install Synapse, the reference server implementation of the Matrix protocol.
 It is implemented in Python and, at the time of writing, is the most installed Matrix homeserver implementation.
-We're not going set up an instance on Catalyst Cloud as this has already been covered by the first-instance tutorials.
+We're not going set up an instance on Sky TV as this has already been covered by the first-instance tutorials.

 Creating our Playbook